-Many individuals with Autism Spectrum Disorder (ASD) struggle to find jobs and succeed in them.
-Job accommodations and adaptations help many adults with ASD to be more productive while on the job.
+Many individuals on the autism spectrum struggle to find jobs and succeed in them.
+Job accommodations and adaptations help many autistic adults to be more productive while on the job.
 Depending on your circumstances, federal law may require that an employer provide you with reasonable accommodations.

 Job accommodations and adaptations are modifications of a job, job site, or the way in which a job is done so that a person with a disability can have equal access to do the work.
-Accommodations and adaptations should be tailored to the individual with ASD who requires them.
+Accommodations and adaptations should be tailored to the autistic individual who requires them.

 Some employers may be willing to offer accommodations and adaptations if you ask for them and if you explain how they may benefit you.
 However, other employers may want you to prove that you have a need for accommodations.
 If you do not yet have a job, you may want to determine ahead of time if you need accommodations.